fatesadeghi/AI-Wellbeing-Project/README.md

 1. larger longitudinal datasets
 2. additional participants
+3. longer observation periods
-3. stronger temporal validation
+4. stronger temporal validation
-4. improved predictive modeling
+5. improved predictive modelling
-5. more robust handling of missing data
+6. more robust missing-data strategies
-6. external validation
 7. additional well-being measures
-8. improved feature engineering
+8. richer behavioral feature engineering
-9. longitudinal and personalized model comparison
+9. comparison of personalized and population-level models
-10. evaluation on independent datasets
+10. independent validation datasets
-11. careful assessment before any real-world deployment
+11. linguistic and communication-related features
+12. health-related and psychologically relevant measures where appropriate and ethically justified

+Future work could also investigate whether speech, text, vocabulary, word choice, and other linguistic patterns provide additional information about changes in individual well-being.

+The same personalized framework could potentially be extended to companion animals using activity, movement, sleep-related measurements, and changes in daily routines.

+Such extensions would require appropriate privacy, consent, ethical safeguards, and professional oversight.

 ---